EU Journeys

 including dates, times, names of people involved, and exactly what was said

+by whom.
 4. Confidentiality: Share information only with those who need to

 know – namely the Safeguarding Focal Point and relevant authorities.
 Do